Volume: 9, No: 07 ; July-2015

 Alas!
 As they drew near the house in which they had been confined, they were told that all had been just massacred!

 In a horror of silence they heard the awful news.

 Many went into the rooms and courtyard, seeing the fragments of dress and hair, the children’s socks soaked in blood, the marks on the walls of bullet and sword-cut.
 Some came out with oaths of vengeance, some with tears; some vowed they could never go near that spot again.

 The number of victims counted by General Havelock’s order as buried in the well was 118 women and 92 children.

 It has been said that the walls bore on them penciled messages: but a friend of the writer who was there with Sir Colin’s force informs him that he saw none; they must have been added by soldiers visiting the house.

-What was seen at Cawnpur, and what was told in England, explains, if it does not justify to all minds, the terrible vengeance which was taken: similar scenes had occurred at Meerut and Delhi and elsewhere, but nothing on so large a scale as at Cawnpur.
+What was seen at Cawnpore, and what was told in England, explains, if it does not justify to all minds, the terrible vengeance which was taken: similar scenes had occurred at Meerut and Delhi and elsewhere, but nothing on so large a scale as at Cawnpore.